Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: A FEAST algorithm for polynomial eigenproblems

 In the study of matrix polynomials, the concept of a linearization is crucial~\cite{GohLanRod82}.
 The first companion linearization of $P(z)$ is the matrix pencil $\Ac - z \Bc \in \C^{nd \times nd}$, shown below in a $d \times d$ block partitioning where the blocks are elements of $ \C^{n \times n}$:

 Here and throughout, $I$ denotes the identity matrix (whose dimensions may differ at different occurrences, but will always be clear from context).
-Let's note a well known connection between the nonlinear eigenproblem~\eqref{eq:polyeigprob} and the linear eigenproblem
+Let us note a well known connection between the nonlinear eigenproblem~\eqref{eq:polyeigprob} and the linear eigenproblem

 for nontrivial left and right eigenvectors $X$ and $\Xt$, respectively, and a ``linear'' eigenvalue~$\lambda$.
-We block partition $Y \in \C^{nd \times m}$ using blocks $Y_i$ in $ \C^{n \times m}$ (where the $m=1$ case represents a block partitioning of column vectors) as shown below, where we also define $F \in \C^{n \times nd}$ and $L \in \C^{nd \times n},$ all using a block partitioning compatible with~\eqref{eq:15}:
+We block partition $Y \in \C^{nd \times m}$ using blocks $Y_i$ in $ \C^{n \times m}$ (where the $m=1$ case represents a block partitioning of column vectors) as shown below, where we also define $F \in \C^{n \times nd}$ and $L \in \C^{n \times nd},$ all using a block partitioning compatible with~\eqref{eq:15}:

 It is well known \cite{GohLanRod82} that $\lambda$ is a nonlinear eigenvalue of the polynomial eigenproblem~\eqref{eq:polyeigprob} of algebraic multiplicity $k$ if and only if it is a linear eigenvalue of algebraic multiplicity $k$ of the linearization~\eqref{eq:6}.
 Hence researchers \cite{TisMee01} have pursued the computation of polynomial eigenvalues by standard eigensolvers applied to the linear eigenproblem~\eqref{eq:6}.
-In the remainder of this section, we focus on results relevant to the application of the FEAST algorithm to the linearization.
+To do so using the FEAST algorithm, the connection between the eigenspaces of~\eqref{eq:6} and~\eqref{eq:polyeigprob} must be made precise, as done in Theorem~\ref{thm:projlin} below using $F$ and $L$.
+Let us first describe the ingredients of the algorithm applied to the linearization.

 Replacing $A, B$ by $\Ac, \Bc,$ respectively, in~\eqref{eq:SpectralProjection} and~\eqref{eq:SN} we define $\Sc, \Sct, \Sc_N,$ and $\Sct_N$: